Skip to main content

 • Common Principles of Networking

-Please note: This workshop requires that students already have a LinkedIn profile or have an understanding of how to create one.
+Please note: This presentation requires that students already have a LinkedIn profile or have an understanding of how to create one.

-This workshop will familiarize students with LinkedIn as an effective job search and networking tool.
+This presentation will familiarize students with LinkedIn as an effective job search and networking tool.
 Students will learn how to:

 • build an effective profile and ensure consistency in their brand